jkjung-avt/yolov4_crowdhuman/README.md

    $ vim Makefile  # edit Makefile with a editor of your own preference
    ```

    Modify the first few lines of the "Makefile" as follows.
 Please refer to [How to compile on Linux (using make)](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make) for more information about these settings.
-Note that CUDA compute "75" is for RTX 2080 Ti and "61" for GTX 1080.
+Note that, in the example below, CUDA compute "75" is for RTX 2080 Ti and "61" is for GTX 1080.
 You might need to modify those based on the kind of GPU you are using.

    ```
    GPU=1